 “I guess I just thought that I’d hear from you after a while.
 When I didn’t, I thought that maybe you and Kendal had gotten back together.”

 I shake my head.
 “Oh, no we didn’t!
 I actually haven’t spoken to Kendal since we broke up.
 He did send me an e-mail after he left in mid-July for the internship, but other than that, I haven’t heard from him.
-I honestly, was just trying to figure things out in my head.”
+All that time, I was honestly just trying to figure things out in my head.”

 Michael leans forward slightly.
 “And?”